 The writer-director’s consistent attention to particulars, however, also applies to his condemnation, which isn’t confined merely to his devout characters.
 Rather, his censure extends to a medical establishment primarily interested in passing the buck, as evidenced by an early visit to the emergency room that ends with a lazy doctor handing Alina back to the nuns, as well as a largely unseen larger society—represented by Alina’s foster parents, spied in only one sequence—that has little interest in the long-term wellbeing of its most in-need members, who are treated as disposable and replaceable.

 At 150 minutes, Beyond the Hills finds itself prone to repetition, especially in a middle passage in which certain comments and incidents, such as another not-so-casual touch shared by Alina and Voichita that again leads to prayer, are rehashed to somewhat frustrating effect.
-That said, such duplication does contribute to the borderline-hypnotic austerity and drudgery of the lifestyle on display, one that’s predicated on constricting routine and ritual rather than promoting true growth.
+That said, such redundancy is in sync with the borderline-hypnotic austerity and drudgery of the monastic life on display throughout the film, one that’s predicated on constricting routine and ritual rather than promoting true growth.
 Still, if such an atmosphere is simultaneously immersive and a tad too languid, first-time leads Stratan and Flutur prove dual revelations, exuding a mixture of competing desires, frustrations, fury, and misery with a guilelessness and intensity that’s riveting.